GMO-kanbayashi/superset-demo/README.md

 This repository contains demo using [Superset](https://github.com/airbnb/superset).
 After begging containers, you can try Superset right now.

+## List of changes configurations

-This demo of Superset customizes authentication that by using OAuth to Access Google APIs.
-So you have to prepare a client-id, secret-key from Google developer console, and to enable Google+ Api.
+- Authentication uses OAuth by Google APIs.
+  - Prepare a client-id, secret-key from Google developer console, and to enable Google+ Api.

-## Other customizes
+  - Set `Redirect URI` to `http://localhost:8088/oauth-authorized/google` at Google Developers Console.
 - Database uses `mysql` that one of containers.

 ## How to start

 ### Step 1

-Set up a google auth codes, then starting containers.
+Using following shell script, set up a google auth codes then starting containers.

 ```
 ./setup.sh <GOOGLE_AUTH_CLIENT_ID> <GOOGLE_AUTH_SECRET_KEY>